InterStella0/stemoji/README.md

 3. Click Try It Now
 4. Restart your discord client

+### Done!
+Your bot should be fully configured!
+Any errors must be solve yourself or you can open an issue if you believe it's a bug.

+## Nerdge Section
 ### Environment variable
 The description for each environment variable are described below.